romanodev/deltapv/README.md

 # ∂PV
-A photovoltaic simulator with automatic differentation
+A photovoltaic simulator with automatic differentation, built on `JAX`.

+`deltapv` features a simple interface for most common cell structures.